joshhayles/WordPlay/README.md

 [Visit a Live DEMO Here](http://s3-wordplay.s3-website.us-east-2.amazonaws.com/)

-WordPlay was built with JavaScript, HTML, and CSS to sharpen my fundamentals in programming, and to have a tangilbe project deployed via AWS.
+WordPlay was built with JavaScript, HTML, and CSS to sharpen my fundamentals in programming, and to have a tangible project deployed via AWS.

 Deployment on AWS consisted of the following steps:
 - create S3 bucket with the intention of hosting a static website